Green Cents/Green Blocks

 Sign up for Green Blocks here, or call your local SMPA office.

 The Green Cents program is a simple and easy way for members to raise money to support community renewable energy projects.
-Members can choose to have their monthly bill rounded up to the nearest dollar.
-For example, if your bill is $72.37, you'll pay $73.
-The rounded up portion goes into the Renewable Energy Fund, which is used for the development of renewable energy projects within SMPA's service territory.
-On average, members will spend less than $7 a year, and they may cancel participation at any time.
+Automatically, members' monthly bills are rounded up to the nearest dollar.
+For example, if your bill is $79.60, you'll pay $80.
+The rounded up portion goes into the Green Fund, which is used for the development of renewable energy projects within SMPA's service territory.
+On average, members will spend less than $7 a year, and they may cancel participation any time during regular business hours by calling (970) 864-7311.

 Increase amount of contribution or cancel participation for Green Cents, or call your local SMPA office.